-Creates a mechanism to cap out-of-pocket expenses for those retirees who are not Medicareeligible at \$2,500 for individual coverage and \$5,000 for family coverage.
+Creates a mechanism to cap out-of-pocket expenses for public-sector retirees who are not Medicare-eligible at \$2,500 for individual coverage and \$5,000 for family coverage.

-S.1481

-An Act to Provide Fair and Affordable Public Retiree Benefits
+S.1499/H.2232 An Act to Provide Fair and Affordable Public Retiree Benefits Background

-Background

 COLA.
-A pension Cost of Living Adjustment ("COLA") is a change made to a retiree's pension in order to offset the effects of inflation.
+A pension Cost of Living Adjustment (COLA) is a change made to a retiree's pension in order to offset the impacts of inflation.
 For most retired Americans, a COLA is a benefit added annually to Social Security income.
 Social Security COLAs are generally equal to the percentage increase in the Consumer Price Index based on the full value of the retiree's benefit.

-For retired Massachusetts state employees and teachers, the COLA benefit is capped, no matter how high inflation grows.
+However, for retired Massachusetts state employees and teachers, the COLA benefit is capped, no matter how much inflation grows.
 The annual increase is just 3 percent of the first \$13,000 of a retiree's pension earnings, or \$390 a year.
 The maximum annual COLA has increased only \$30 since 1997.